-To be eligible for the Mount Mary University Master of Science in Counseling program, you must meet the following requirements:
+To be eligible for the Mount Mary University Master of Science in Professional Counseling program, you must meet the following requirements:

 - Have a bachelor’s degree from a regionally accredited college or university